|Staff Sergeant Jack Pendleton earned the Medal of Honor in urban fighting |

 On behalf of the fallen, if you would like to see more people become aware of this project to honor the WW2 fallen, be sure to share with others on Twitter, Facebook, etc. Thanks for your interest!

-Join the public Facebook group WW2 Fallen 100
+Please consider joining the public Facebook group to increase the exposure of this project.
+Go to: WW2 Fallen 100